 And what is reward to a horse, at least for now?
 I asked myself with a knowing smile.

-And off I went to gather Monsieur le Cash.
+I went to gather Monsieur le Cash.

 This time it went swimmingly.
 I applied the slightest of downward pressure to the lead rope.
 Not trying to pull his head down.
 Just enough to counter his upward resistance.
 And I held it.
 The discomfort to Cash was minimal.
 Just the pressure of the rope halter.
 Before long, Cash lowered his head, just enough to release the pressure, and I immediately dropped the lead rope, rubbed him on the forehead, and praised him.